 Optional aromatics: 6 bay leaves, 1 teaspoon mustard seeds, 2 sliced onions, 2 tablespoons whole peppercorns, 6 cloves crushed garlic

 1 food-grade plastic 5 gallon bucket (or) 1 large plastic cooler (or) plastic brining bag

 - Combine salt, sugar, and 1 gallon of water in a pot and place over high heat.
 Bring to a boil and stir until sugar and salt are dissolved.
 Remove from heat and cool.
 Add this to the remaining gallon water and cool completely.

 - Remove turkey from brine 1 hour before you’re ready to roast it.
 Rinse turkey well after removing it from the brine solution and pat it dry; discard the brine.
-If you are not ready to cook the turkey right away, remove from brine, rinse and refrigerate until ready to use.
+Let turkey rest in the pan to dry out some more.

 You can use additional flavoring agents such as apple cider, white wine, brown sugar, maple syrup, etc.